-We are happy to announce that we have added 360 camera support to the iOS app.
+We have added 360° camera support to the iOS app.
 "A picture is worth a thousand words" is a common English idiom.
-I'm not aware of an idiom about 360 photos, but I'm sure some techy philosopher will come up with one soon.
+I'm not aware of an idiom about 360° photos, but I'm sure some techy philosopher will come up with one soon.

-Consumer 360 cameras are getting better and better, and also more and more affordable.
-With 360 photos you cover all directions in one capture so there is no need to capture the same road four times to capture all four directions that you would need to do with a traditional camera.
+Consumer-grade 360° cameras are getting better and better, and also more and more affordable.
+With 360° photos you cover all directions in one capture so there is no need to capture the same road four times to capture all four directions that you would need to do with a traditional camera.
 Plus, you can also pan around smoothly and zoom in the viewer to look at exactly what you want.
 Try it out in the viewer above if you haven't already!

 The first camera we have added support for is the LG 360 Cam (R105).
-The LG 360 can be purchased for about $200 and is capable of taking 1 photo every 2 seconds, which is good enough for driving slowly in cities or walking.
+The LG 360 can be purchased for about $200 and is capable of taking a photo every two seconds, which is good enough for driving slowly in cities or walking.

 It implements the camera standard Open Spherical Camera API, or simply OSC for short.
 This means that we can control it from within the app.
 In this case, the LG camera supports OSC v2, which adds the interval capture mode, which makes it useful for capturing sequences for Mapillary.

-Our users are very creative and come up with neat DIY solutions all the time.
-Mapillary ambassador @zimmy combined a traffic cone, a selfie stick, and a magnetic car roof rack on the roof of a car to make his own mount suitable for 360 capture:
+Our community members are very creative and come up with neat DIY solutions all the time.
+Mapillary Ambassador @zimmy combined a traffic cone, a selfie stick, and a magnetic car roof rack on the roof of a car to make his own mount suitable for 360° capture:

 Here's a sequence captured with the DIY rig above.
 If you look down you can see the cone!